jfgreen/jfgreen.uk/content/why-data-engineering.md

 This definition is could also perhaps apply to data science, but I think that's OK given the highly complementary nature of these two roles.
-In fact, as a colleague of mine helpfully pointed out, if the act of "distilling data" is is orthogonal (i.e not exclusive to data engineers or scientists), then the role of the data engineer is about doing so with a focus on reliability, data quality and data availability.
+In fact, as a colleague of mine helpfully pointed out, if the act of "distilling data" is is orthogonal (i.e not exclusive to engineers or scientists), then the role of the data engineer is about doing so with a focus on reliability, data quality and data availability.
 I agree with this and think a key enabler for doing so is to bring all the principals we know and love about making high quality software to the realm of data.
-This includes practices like test driven design, domain modeling, observability, etc. I would also make case that that in certain circumstances data engineering also entails building platforms to enable economy of scale.
+This includes practices like test driven design, domain modeling, observability, etc. I would also make case that that in certain circumstances it also entails building platforms to enable economy of scale.
 (The [Data Mesh][1] architecture is a great example of how to do this elegantly)

-### The Opportunity of Data Engineering
+### Reasons to Like Data Engineering

 So now we have a bit more of an understanding of what data engineers are responsible for, lets explore some of reasons you might consider pursuing it as